 Effective Content Development

-If you shave down your launch pad to its core, you’ll find that it’s effective content.
-Effective content development is a one of the main drivers of a strong website and achieving your goals.
+Effective content development is one of the main drivers of a strong website and achieving your goals.

 Your overall goal in the launch pad process is to create memorable content quickly, making sure it connects with your users.

-The continuous improvement stage are tasks made to improve your website.
+The continuous improvement stage is tasks made to improve your website.
 Each task falls under one of three stages, that echo the buyer’s journey:

-2. Optimize: Tracking and optimizing your website’s usability, personalizing your data for the user, and optimization to generate results that yield a higher conversion rate.
+2. Optimize: Tracking and optimizing your website’s usability, personalizing your data for the user and optimizing to generate results that yield a higher conversion rate.

 Every change that’s made to the website addresses one of those three primary goals.
 All the “nice-to-haves” for your site that were identified in the strategy and launch pad will break down into these categories and be prioritized for completion.
 That leads us to the process cycle, which is the meat of the continuous improvement stage.